RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 1. Go to the [Redis Labs download page](https://app.redislabs.com/#/sign-up/software?direct=true).
 1. Log in with your Redis Labs credentials or sign up for a new account.
-1. In the Downloads section for Redis Enterprise Software, select the installation package for your platform and click **Download**.
+1. In the Downloads section for Redis Enterprise Software, select the installation package for your platform and click **Go**.

 {{% note %}}
 Before you install the Linux package or AWS AMI on an AWS instance,